 GO Scholars who go abroad on an Education Abroad approved program with our partners may also receive additional funding.
 This includes:

 - CIEE Scholarship for GO Scholars: Scholars who go abroad on a CU-approved CIEE education abroad program will receive a travel grant to cover their airfare.
 The amount of the grant depends on the cost of the airfare for the given location, but is not to exceed $2,000 for a semester or $1,000 for a summer.
 If the cost of the airfare exceeds this amount, the student will need to pay the difference.

-- ISA Scholarship for GO Scholars: Scholars who go abroad on a CU-approved ISA education abroad program will receive a $2,000 scholarship for a semester or a $1,000 scholarship for a summer to apply towards the cost of their program.
+- ISA and TEAN/ ISA Scholarship for GO Scholars: Scholars who go abroad on a CU-approved ISA or TEAN/ ISA education abroad program will receive a $2,000 scholarship for a semester or a $1,000 scholarship for a summer to apply towards the cost of their program.

 - SIT Scholarship for GO Scholars: Scholars who go abroad on a CU-approved SIT education abroad program will receive a scholarship between $1,000-$3,000 for a semester or a summer to apply towards the cost of their program.
 Also, all CU Boulder students who receive a Federal Pell grant as part of their Federal financial aid package are eligible to receive a scholarship from SIT that matches the amount of their Pell Grant for that semester.
 This matching scholarship from SIT may be applied to CU-approved semester-long SIT programs.

-- GO Scholars applying to a program other than those listed above are also encouraged to apply for additional scholarships offered by their program (see program website for information).
+GO Scholars are encouraged to apply for external scholarships and scholarships offered by their program (see program website for information).

 All students participating on any approved CU Boulder Education Abroad program can use their federal, state and institutional financial aid and scholarships / grants they receive through CU towards the cost of their Education Abroad program.

 For more Education Abroad funding options, check out our full list of scholarships and contact Education Abroad.